COVID-19 Business Interruption Insurance Claims Update

 You may be covered, but not know it

-It is not certain that you will not be covered, there is a small chance that your current cover already protects your business against the consequences of coronavirus, and the nationwide response to it – though those with this cover are unlikely to realise it.
+Following the test case judgement it is now a distinct possibility that your current cover already protects your business against the consequences of coronavirus – and the nationwide response to it – though those with this cover may not realise it.

 There are two types of policy extensions to your business interruption cover that can potentially cover you for this situation:

 - Many policies expressly state which diseases fall within the realm of being an infectious or notifiable disease.
 If this is the case, your policy will not provide cover.
 Being a new disease, when the policy was written, COVID-19 will not have been included.